Rates as low as 0.4% and financing in as little as 24 hours. Apply Now To Get Approved!

 Recourse Factoring

-In recourse factoring, should a customer delay payment on invoices, the business owner is obligated to reimburse the factoring company.
-This arrangement presents diminished risk for us, typically leading to more favorable fees and an elevated approval rate than its non-recourse counterpart.
+In recourse factoring if a customer delays payment on invoices the business owner has to reimburse the factoring company.
+This arrangement presents less risk for us and typically results in lower fees and higher approval rates than non-recourse.

 Get Recourse Factoring